-What are the customer’s pain points?
+- What are the customer’s pain points?

-What are the jobs to be done?
+- What are the jobs to be done?

-How often does this problem occur?
+- How often does this problem occur?

-Are there makeshift solutions the customer is currently using?
+- Are there makeshift solutions the customer is currently using?

-Does the customer have any tacit knowledge about the problem space that would help create a solution?
+- Does the customer have any tacit knowledge about the problem space that would help create a solution?

-Jobs to be done
+- Jobs to be done

 Contextual inquiry can be very expensive depending on the proximity to the customer and the frequency of their problem.
-In some cases, the problem is unpredictable and a lot of time can be spent either waiting for the problem to occur or simulating an occurrence.
+In some cases, the problem is unpredictable and a lot of time can be wasted either waiting for the problem to occur or simulating an occurrence.